TEZv/CV-example/README.md

 # CV-example
-It is my first website-CV.
-It's going to improve.
+It is my first website-CV)
-Will be glad for reviews